Fantastic Four in film: Fantastic Four (2005)

-The story features Reed Richards, Ben Grimm, Susan Storm, Johnny Storm and Victor Von Doom getting hit by a space storm after boarding a space station.
+The story features Reed Richards, Ben Grimm, Susan Storm, Johnny Storm, and Victor Von Doom getting hit by a space storm after boarding a space station.
 As a result of the radiation from the storm, they gain new abilities and powers that they have to deal with in their own ways.

 Chris Columbus was hired by 20th Century Fox to write and direct the film in 1995.
 In 1997, Peter Segal was attached to a script which had been written by Columbus and Michael France.
 Segal later left the project in the same year.
 Phillip Morton worked on the script, and Sam Hamm did rewrites in 1998.
 The following year, Raja Gosnell signed on as director.
 The film was announced in August 2000 as being aimed for a July 4, 2001, release date.
 Gosnell decided to leave the project to film Scooby-Doo.
-Peyton Reed served as replacement in April 2001.
+Peyton Reed served as a replacement in April 2001.
 Reed contemplated making the film as a period piece set in the early 1960s during the space race.
 He later dropped out from the film.
-In April 2004, Tim Story was hired to direct and principal photography began in August in Vancouver, British Columbia, Canada with re-shoots carried on until May 2005.
+In April 2004, Tim Story was hired to direct, and principal photography began in August in Vancouver, British Columbia, Canada, with re-shoots carried on until May 2005.
 Starring Ioan Gruffudd, Jessica Alba, Chris Evans, Michael Chiklis and Julian McMahon, the film was released on July 8, 2005.

 Fantastic Four: Rise of the Silver Surfer (2007)

 The story, both inspired by Stan Lee and Jack Kirby's Fantastic Four comic-book storyline "The Galactus Trilogy" and Warren Ellis's comic-book Ultimate Extinction, features the Silver Surfer, whose cosmic energy has been affecting the planet Earth and leaving craters around the planet.
 Set against an impending wedding between Reed and Susan, the U.S. Army recruits the Fantastic Four to help stop the Silver Surfer, and separately gain help from Doom.

-With Fantastic Four grossing $333.5 million worldwide, 20th Century Fox hired director Tim Story and screenwriter Mark Frost in December 2005 to return to work for the sequel.
+With Fantastic Four grossing $333.5 million worldwide, 20th Century Fox hired director Tim Story and screenwriter Mark Frost in December 2005 to return to work on the sequel.
 Don Payne was also hired to write the screenplay.
 Principal photography began on August 28, 2006, in Vancouver, British Columbia, Canada.
 The film was released on June 15, 2007.

 Due to 20th Century Fox's disappointment in the box-office performance of the film, a potential third Fantastic Four film and a Silver Surfer spin-off film were canceled.